neuroflip/ITAcademy-Sprint4-TypeScript-API/README.md

 ![alt ci pipeline execution result in a correct PR](https://github.com/neuroflip/ITAcademy-Sprint4-TypeScript-API/blob/main/etc/ci.png)

 ## Testing
-The tests are implemented using vitest.
-[... more to come]
+The tests are implemented using vitest and javascript (not using typescript by now).
+The tests are included inside the class directory they are testing.
+This way all the classes are self contained (code, styles, tests, type definition).

 <br />